 Focus is to examine how living habits are recorded in surgical quality databases from a complication reduce perspective and how the implementation works for the patients in the surgical clinics.
 The aim is to clarify the evidence for the ability to improve the preparation of patients with risky lifestyle before surgery.
 The data are now being presented.

-WHO-CC is involved in different project in Region Skåne.
+WHO-CC is involved in different projects in Region Skåne.
 One concerns the implementation of smoke-free and alcohol-free operation.
-Swedish and Danish co studies have shown that including smoking stop or alcohol stop before surgery halves complications of the surgery.
+Swedish and Danish co-studies have shown that including smoking stop or alcohol stop before surgery halves complications of the surgery.
 In this project the new model for fast track implementation will be used.
 WHO-CC shall also contribute to the work of the project Smokefree Skåne by 2025.